matthewlloyd/Llama-Mini-Firmware/README.md

 * **Sound**: Adds support for `M300` (play a sound).
 * **PID tuning**: Automatically writes PID settings to EEPROM after `M303 U1` (autotune), `M301` (set hotend PID), and `M304` (set bed PID).
+* **Max Temps**: Raises the maximum bed temperature from 100C to 110C and nozzle temperature from 290C to 300C (use with caution!).

 All settings are automatically saved to EEPROM and loaded on boot.